christianrehn/CombineTest/README.md

 * I do not have shots gained values for carry distances so the shots gained for total distances are used to compute shots gained for carry distances.
 * I do not have the formulas to calculate the Trackman scores but approximations so there might be a small delta compared to the original Trackman score calculation.
+But all Trackman scores that I have to develop and test my calculation (more than 300 shots)  are identical.
 * I think (I am not sure) the offline value in LastShot.CSV is the total offline, not the carry offline that I would need to calculate shots gained rating and the Trackman score.
-But it is the best approximation I currently have.
+But currently it is the best approximation I currently have.

+## Please Support me

+Please support me by sharing your Trackman scores with me (if possible in Excel format).
+The more data I have the better my score calcualtion gets.
+To share it create a branch in GitHub or mail it to golf.logbook@gmail.com.

+If you have a good ball flight model implementation and you are willing to share it with me I would like to directly connect my QCQuad with this App.
+I have already analyzed the QCQuad network traffic to get all the data QCQuad provides.
+But values like carry/total distance or offline have to be calculated by a ball flight model (that is currently the task of the FSX2020 software).

+## Maybe you want to track your training data

+Check out my 100% free iOS App: [Golf Logbook](https://christianrehn.github.io/golf-logbook/)

 ## Ideas for the next versions: